Deploy a migration infrastructure

 Design the Azure network infrastructure

-It's critical that Contoso puts networks in place in a way that makes the hybrid deployment secure and scalable.
-To do this, Contoso are taking a long-term approach, and are designing virtual networks (VNets) to be resilient and enterprise ready.
+Contoso's network configuration must make the hybrid deployment secure and scalable.
+Contoso is taking a long-term approach to this, designing virtual networks (VNets) to be resilient and enterprise ready.
 Learn more about planning VNets.

-To connect the two regions, Contoso has decided to implement a hub-to-hub network model:
+To connect the two regions, Contoso will implement a hub-to-hub network model:

 - Within each region, Contoso will use a hub and spoke model.